AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/simulation.rst

 Simulation
 =======================

-URBAN-SIM supports both **synchronous** and **asynchronous** multi-environment simulations.
+UrbanVerse supports both **synchronous** and **asynchronous** multi-environment simulations.
 These two modes differ in how environments are spawned.

 ⏱️ Synchronous Simulation
 -------------------------